emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 macOS
 +++++

-If you the Emscripten SDK it includes a bundled version of Python 3.
+If you use the Emscripten SDK it includes a bundled version of Python 3.
 Otherwise you will need to manually install and use Python 3.5 or newer.

 These instructions explain how to install **all** the :ref:`required tools <toolchain-what-you-need>`.
 You can :ref:`test whether some of these are already installed <toolchain-test-which-dependencies-are-installed>` on the platform and skip those steps.